 Alan, and his wife Mary live in Pace, Florida.
 They have four adult children: Patricia (married to James Prado); Heather (married to Sean Johnson); Alice (married to Josh Courtney); and son Jerry is a Senior at at New Saint Andrews in Moscow, ID.
 Grandparents to 10 fantastic grandchildren – pictures are available on Pastor Stout's iPhone.

 Pastor Stout is active in the following ministries at Providence Church:

 Leading the Pro-Life work at Providence (He is also a board member of the Emerald Coast Coalition for Life)

 Preaching and Teaching at Providence

-Ron Gilley is the headmaster of Trinitas Christian School.
-Mr. Gilley and his wife Janice are active members of Providence Church and have two sons.
+Ron Gilley is the former headmaster of Trinitas Christian School.
+Mr. Gilley and his wife Janice are active members of Providence Church and have two married sons.
 Ron has been a faithful member of Providence since 2009 and in 2015 was ordained as an elder to serve the congregation.

 God was kind in blessing me with a Christian home where I grew up in the church.
 God called me to himself the summer between my 3rdand 4thgrades at a church camp that was walking distance from my family home.

 Although my family church growing up was not strong doctrinally, God used various church camps through the summers and personal study to continue my Christian growth.
 God’s providence led me to Southeast Missouri State University where I met my future beautiful wife.
 Misty and I married in college and settled in St. Louis, MO where we attended Misty’s home church, First Baptist Church of Fenton.
 There I served as a deacon.
 God continued our understanding of the reformed faith through sound teaching by our pastor, Dr. John E. Greever, numerous discussions with my brother-in-law (a reformed pastor), and personal study.
 One of my favorite books is The Reformed Doctrine of Predestinationby Loraine Boettner.